-Ensuring the requisite knowledge and skills across these groups to achieve the systemic reform needed to implement genuine inclusive education, as outlined in General Comment No. 4 to the CRPD (United Nations, 2016), requires a sustained and concentrated program of work across multiple fronts.
+Ensuring the requisite knowledge and skills across these groups to achieve the systemic reform needed to implement genuine inclusive education, as outlined in General Comment No. 4 (GC4; United Nations, 2016) to the CRPD, requires a sustained and concentrated program of work across multiple fronts.

-The Centre for Inclusive Education (C4IE) at QUT contributes to this important goal by conducting high-quality research across four interlocking programs:
+The Centre for Inclusive Education (C4IE) at QUT contributes to this important goal by conducting high-quality research across three interlocking programs: